-- Write your name at the top of each page (not just the cover page!). - The maximum score on this exam is 70 points, and you have 75 minutes to complete this exam.
-Each problem is worth 10 points. - There are no calculators or aids of any kind (notes, text, etc.) allowed. - As always, RREF means "reduced row echelon form." - Show your work, unless instructed otherwise.
-A correct answer without appropriate work will receive little or no credit! - We will hand out loose scrap paper, but it will not be graded under any circumstances.
-All answers and all work must be written on the exam itself, with no exceptions. - This exam is double-sided.
-You should have more than enough space to do every problem on the exam, but if you need extra space, you may use the back side of the very last page.
+- Write your initials at the top of each page. - The maximum score on this exam is 70 points, and you have 75 minutes to complete this exam.
+Each problem is worth 10 points. - There are no calculators or aids of any kind (notes, text, etc.) allowed. - As always, RREF means "reduced row echelon form." - The "zero vector" in $\mathbb{R}^n$ is the vector in $\mathbb{R}^n$ whose entries are all zero. - On free response problems, show your work, unless instructed otherwise.
+A correct answer without appropriate work may receive little or no credit! - We will hand out loose scrap paper, but it will not be graded under any circumstances.
+All answers and work must be written on the exam itself, with no exceptions. - This exam is double-sided.
+You should have more than enough space to do every problem on the exam, but if you need extra space, you may use the back side of the very last page of the exam.
 If you do this, you must clearly indicate it. - You may cite any theorem proved in class or in the sections we covered in the text. - Good luck!